alejoseb/modbus4dsys/README.md

 ## Known issues
-Since Modbus pools data continuously from slave an uses many background tasks, it consumes considerable resources of Diablo16 processor.
+Since Modbus polls data continuously from slave an uses many background tasks, it consumes considerable resources of Diablo16 processor.
 I faced some instability of EVE virtual machine and even some crashes.
 I am pretty sure crashes are not related to bugs in Modbus implementation.
 I realized that incrementing the MOD_POOL_T period helps with stability, especially when many objects of the display are modified with data coming form Modbus slave.
 I am not an expert on 4D systems products, but I think Diablo16 is not able to manage a demanding USART communication and update the screen at the same time.
 However, this is not a big issue, I managed to develop a functional and responsive application with a real Koyo PLC using the parameters of the included example.

 ## TODOs
 - Implement Modbus slave fucntionality.
 It may be ported from the original library.